richtong/Roo-Code-Docs/docs/features/image-generation.md

 ## How It Works

+### Simple Flow
+- Turn on Image Generation and set your OpenRouter API key.
+- Use any coding model; Roo exposes an Image tool to the model.
+- When you instruct "Generate an image …", Roo enhances the prompt and invokes that tool, which calls the Gemini 2.5 Flash Image Preview model via OpenRouter.
+- Roo writes the resulting image to your chosen path and shows a preview in the chat.

+### Behind the Scenes
 When enabled, Roo sends your prompt (and optionally an existing image) to an image-capable model through OpenRouter.
 The generated or edited image returned by OpenRouter is saved to the path you specify inside your current workspace.
 Roo shows a preview in the chat and the file appears in your file explorer.

 ---